38° 31.758' , -109° 59.676'

 See more at the National Weather Center

 Description: Mineral Canyon's airstrip resides in the Green River canyon just south of the Bowknot Bend.
+River has a tendency to flood during the summer, so a thorough review of the airstrip prior to landing is imperative.
 Mineral Canyon is one of the three back country airstrips included in the State's "FLY UTAH Passport Program".
 To learn more, head to their website.

-Runway: 2000 ft long x 40 ft wide dirt runway in good condition.
+Runway: 2000 ft long x 40 ft wide dirt runway in generally good condition, however can be quite soft due to its propensity to flood.